idebtor/nowic/labs/lab1/lab1.md

     ```
 2. While converting it, keep some guidelines instructed below:
     - Use `const`, but not `#define`.
-    - Use a reference operator, but not a pointer.
+    - Use a reference operator, but not a pointer when passing to the function.
     - Use `new` and `delete` operators.
     - Use `cout` & `endl` instead of `printf()`.
     - Do not use `using namespace std;`.